a-shine/pm-for-startups/deck.md

 - The project charter lists the project's deliverables/scope (i.e. what we are going to make/do?)
 - It also lists the project's objectives/goals (desired outcomes or benefit) (i.e. why are we doing this?)
 - Each stakeholder may have different objectives!

+Notes:

+- Make sure to focus on the high power stakeholders as a priority in your objectives
+- objective is the action taken to achieve the benefit (which is a desired outcome)

 --